 The Rockefeller Brothers Fund supports charitable projects in the United States and abroad that seek to expand knowledge, clarify values and critical choices, nurture creative expression, and shape public policy.

 To be eligible for a grant, organizations should be tax-exempt or seeking support for a project that would qualify as educational or charitable.
-The Fund’s grantmaking is organized around three thematic programs: Democratic Practice, Peacebuilding, and Sustainable Development, and two place-based programs: Southern China and Western Balkans.
+The Fund’s grantmaking is organized around three thematic programs: Democratic Practice, Peacebuilding, and Sustainable Development, and two place-based programs: China and Western Balkans.
 The Charles E. Culpeper Arts & Culture program, focused on New York, nurtures a vibrant and inclusive arts community in the Fund’s home city.

 While the Fund works in a variety of geographic contexts, international grantmaking is primarily focused in its two international pivotal places: Southern China and the Western Balkans.